ProgUn1corn/Qlourie_Astral_R/README.md

 - 1190KG without crew and spare wheel
 - 1360KG with driver and co-driver and one spare wheel
 - 20KG per tarmac wheel and 25kg per gravel wheel, node weight calculated based on the rim weight limit as specified by WRC regulations
+- Wheel beam properties are tested and modified
 - Separated parts from Automation model for better deformation and animation
 ## Engine and Transmission
 - 380HP at 6500RPM, 430Nm at 5000-6000RPM